Exponential separations between classical and quantum learners: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:modexp}}

 \modexp*

 \begin{proof}

 To see why $L_{\mathrm{modexp}}$ is not in $\mathsf{CC}$, we first note that the modular exponentiation concept class contains the cube root function $f_N^{-1}$ discussed in Section~\ref{subsec:3root}.
 Therefore, the proof presented in~\cite{kearns:clt}, which shows that the cube root concept class is not in $\mathsf{CC}$ under the DCRA, also implies that the modular exponentiation concept class is not in $\mathsf{CC}$ under the DCRA.
 To briefly recap, recall from Section~\ref{subsec:3root} that we can efficiently generate examples $(y, f_N^{-1}(y))$, for $y \in \mathbb{Z}_N^*$ uniformly at random.
-If we put these examples into an efficient classical learning algorithm for the modular exponentiation concept class, the learning algorithm would with high probability identify a classically efficiently evaluatable hypothesis that agrees with $f_N^{-1}$ on a polynomial fraction of inputs.
-This directly violates the DCRA, which states that evaluating $f_N^{-1}$ is classically intractable, even on a polynomial fraction of inputs (i.e., it is outside of $\mathsf{HeurBPP}$).
+If we put these examples (together with examples for $b=1$) into an efficient classical learning algorithm for the modular exponentiation concept class, the learning algorithm would with high probability identify a classically efficiently evaluatable hypothesis that agrees with $f_N^{-1}$ on a polynomial fraction of inputs.
+This directly violates the $2^c$-DCRA, which states that evaluating $f_N^{-1}$ is classically intractable, even on an inverse polynomial fraction of inputs.